Suzi Quatro: Personal life

 Quatro married her long-time guitarist, Len Tuckey, in 1976.
 They had two children together, and divorced in 1992.
-Before 1993, Quatro lived with her two children in a manor house not far from Chelmsford in Essex, England, that Tuckey and she bought in 1980.
+Before 1993, Quatro lived with her two children in a manor house not far from Chelmsford, Essex, England, that she and Tuckey bought in 1980.

 She married German concert promoter Rainer Haas in 1993.
 In 2006, her daughter and grandchild moved back into the Essex manor house.
 Toward the end of 2008, Quatro's children had moved out of the house and she temporarily put it up for sale, stating that she had empty nest syndrome.
 Quatro continues to live in Essex and Hamburg, and sometimes in Detroit.

 Since 2011, she has published music videos on YouTube.
 On March 31, 2012, Quatro broke her right knee and left wrist while boarding an aircraft in Kyiv, Ukraine, where she had performed the night before.
 As a result, she had to cancel her appearance at the Detroit Music Awards on April 27, where she was to perform and be inducted into the Detroit Hall of Fame along with her sisters.
 Had she been able to go, that would have been her first performance in America in over 30 years.
 Quatro also had to reschedule other concert dates, while some were canceled altogether.

+Quatro has lived in England since 1971.
+She became a British citizen in early 2026.